amnesiackid/faust-digital-literary-analysis/README.md

 }
 ```

+A presentation of the textual data is shown in faust_web.html

 Once desired data are extracted, as shown in sample file book1_scene_stats.json, you can use [MongoDB](https://www.mongodb.com/)
  database to visualize extracted data.
 ## Contributing